cecelot/site/src/content/blog/othello.md

 [^1]: Diagonals count
 [^2]: Depending on your system color scheme, the disks will appear differently.
 It's not super relevant here, but `●` is the light side, and `○` is the dark side.
 It makes sense in dark mode (you're welcome)
 [^3]: Each disk must be placed adjacent to an already placed one
-[^4]: I chose Rust just because I like the language
-[^5]: Perhaps only after a client refresh.
+[^4]: Perhaps only after a client refresh.
 This is one thing I haven't quite tested enough yet